datarhei/restreamer/faq.md

 ###8.
 What kind of hardware is supported by Datarhei/Restreamer?
 ► Datarhei/Restreamer has been tested with single board computers like Raspberry Pi1, Pi2, and ODROID.
 Windows, MacOS and Linux works with Docker.
 More information about [Hardware](Coming).
 ###9.
 I do not know wich hardware i should buy?
-► You can find out about camera requirements for Datarhei/Restreamer in our [Requirements-Guide](../wiki/requirements.html).
+► You can find out about camera requirements for Datarhei/Restreamer in our [Requirements-Guide](../restreamer/wiki/requirements.html).
 ###10.
 How much data upload is needed to produce a proper video live stream?
 ► Find a rule of thumb for required upload and data volume of your video streams in the wiki chapter about [video compression](../wiki/videocompression.html).
 ###11.
 Works Datarhei/Restreamer with UMTS/G3 or LTE/G4?
 ► Yes - but consider your bandwidth carefully.
 An HD live stream can quickly consume over 1 GB of data PER DAY(!).
 If you host yourself, we recommend that you use a DSL or better VDSL connection with flatrate.
 ###12.
 Where can I find a suitable network camera from?
-► We prepared a [suiteable selection of network cameras](..wiki/buy-hardware-index.html) for you on Amazon.
+► We prepared a [suiteable selection of network cameras](../restreamer/wiki/buy-hardware-index.html) for you on Amazon.
 ###13.
 How do I set a dynamic DNS?
-► For more information about Dynamic DNS take a look [in the Wiki](../wiki/dynamicdns.html).
+► For more information about Dynamic DNS take a look [in the Wiki](../wiki/dynamic-dns.html.html).
 ###14.
 Is streaming on Apple iOS devices and Android possible?
 ► Yes - Datarhei/Restreamer supports iPod Touch, iPhone, iPad and Android devices, too.
 ###15.
 Is a professional use of Datarhei/Restreamer possible?
 ► Yes - You should definitely get in touch with us and let us advise you on what steps you have to take to realise your project.
 ###16.
 Wich browsers are supported?
-► You will find a list of supported browser [here](../docs/learn-more-features.html#supported-browser)
+► You will find a list of supported browser [here](../features.html#supported-browser)
 ###17.
 What about simultaneous running with third party tools like WeeWX or Zoneminder?
-► Simultaneous running third party tools is possible check an overview in our [feature list](../docs/learn-more-features.html#simultaneous-running-third-party-tools)
+► Simultaneous running third party tools is possible and tested but not docomented yet...
 ###18.
 Where can i get Help for my project?
 ► There are several ways to get help.
-[More here](../docs/learn-more-features.html#support)
+[More here](../restreamer/docs/learn-more-features.html#support)
 ###19.
 What about audio?
 ► Datahrei/Restreamer is supporting video streaming with audio
 ###20.
 Icecast